Bagging and Random Forests

 random_state=1)

 Great!
-In the following exercise, you’ll train bc
+In the following exercise, you’ll train bc and

 compare its test set accuracy to its OOB accuracy.